 - Total landed cost, including finishing, assembly, and freight

 One misconception keeps showing up: visual style should decide the entire spec.
 It shouldn’t.
 The better approach blends style, function, and schedule reality.
 A premium cotton sheet can look beautiful and still fail if hole pull strength is weak for a hands-on demo.
-A synthetic stock can survive transport and heavy use but feel too plastic for a craft-driven brand unless finish choices are dialed in.
+A synthetic stock can survive transport and heavy use, but it may feel too plastic for a craft-driven brand unless finish choices are dialed in.

 Callout: If the conversation starts and ends with aesthetics, pause and define handling stress first.
 For most show programs, durability and readability drive outcomes more than decorative finishing.